braj011/investment_research_client/README.md

 ## stockNote is an amateur stocks and shares research platform where a user can:

-- can create an authenticated user profile
+- create an authenticated user profile
 - add stocks to their watchlist
 - get news on their selected stocks
 - see stock price data for the last year (US stocks only) + a link out to Google Finance for more complete data.
 - add notes / comments to their stocks so that a user can keep track of their thoughts and analysis
 - send themselves the notes by email now or at ata future date of their choosing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The app is live at http://stock-note.surge.sh/ with the backend hosted on Heroku.
+Upon arrival, the server may take a few seconds to post news onto the homepage.
+At this point, one can create an account and add stocks.

+NOTE: The deployment to production has a few bugs and I am working through these.

 ## Available Scripts